 Move to the cloud

 The cloud encompasses a lot of different areas.
-Let’s focus on three that will immediately improve both your uptime and recovery ability.
+Let’s focus on three that will immediately improve your uptime and recovery ability.

 Outsource your technology planning and support